Maskot / Getty Images

 Summary

 Whether you need to build or rebuild your credit history, a credit card with a high limit can be a big help.
-Check out our top picks for high-limit, low-cost secured cards, along with some tips on building credit with a secured card.
+Check out our top picks for high-limit secured cards, along with some tips on how to decide which card is right for you.

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

-If you don’t mind tying up a chunk of money in a security deposit, opting for a secured credit card that offers a high limit is a great credit-building strategy.
-Not only can a high limit make it easier to keep your credit utilization low (potentially boosting your credit score), but it can also be part of your larger savings plan.
+If you have a thin credit profile or no credit score at all and don’t mind tying up money in a security deposit, opting for a secured credit card that offers a high limit is a great credit-building strategy.
+A high credit limit can make it easier to keep your credit utilization low, potentially boosting your credit score as you work to showcase responsible credit habits.

-U.S. Bank Secured Visa Card: Best for high credit limit
+U.S. Bank Secured Visa Card: Best credit-building tools

 Pros